 Although cabbage is broad-leafed, too much sun will dry it out and encourage smaller heads and bigger open leaves.

 Too much sun and the carrot plant grows more foliage than root, so limiting sunlight means larger carrots.

 Like broccoli, limiting sunlight to under 6 hours daily means tighter heads of cauliflower.

 A popular spice, limiting sunlight will help keep the plants smaller and larger-leafed, which means more harvest and better taste.

-Also known as green onions, leeks thrive in cooler, more moist environments compared to regular root onions.
+Often confused with green onions because of the similar appearance, leeks thrive in cooler, more moist environments compared to regular root onions.

 Root onions, like most root-based edibles, need less sun in order to encourage below-ground growth.